nousantx/GoghTermux/README.md

-# Gogh for Termux
+# Gogh Color Schemes for Termux

-Now you can use [Gogh Color](https://github.com/Gogh-Co/Gogh) in termux app with this simple setup.
+Now you can use [Gogh Color Schemes](https://github.com/Gogh-Co/Gogh) in termux app with this simple setup.

 ## Installation